londonhouse/vpc-network/docs/VPC-README.md

 All of this makes environments easier to audit, troubleshoot, and evolve over time.

-This networking approach forms the **foundation** for everything that follows—auditing, logging, identity, and shared services—which are covered in subsequent sections of these VPC standards and practices.
+This networking approach forms the **foundation** for everything that follows: auditing, logging, identity, and shared services, which are covered in subsequent sections of these VPC standards and practices.